UW-INFO442-SP24/ui-unicorns/deliverables/testing_protocol/testing.md

 **6. Clear Filters**

-This test verifies that the "Clear All" button on the map filter functions correctly.
+This test verifies that the "Clear" button on the map filter functions correctly.

 **Input:**